 Telewest Blueyonder NTL Virgin Media

 I started with a dial-up connection from local company, Pinnacle, but moved to a Blueyonder cable connection when broadband came along.
-After several upgrades it now runs at 100Mb/s but that is shared by several computers in the house , nopne of which have a network adaptor capable of getting the full throughput, so I downgraded back to 60Mb/s.
+After several upgrades it got up to 100Mb/s but that was shared by several computers in the house , none of which had a network adaptor capable of getting the full throughput, so I downgraded back to 60Mb/s.

 I am not a big fan of mobiles, but I finally got an Android phone.
 All the usual apps are installed but are largely unused since I prefer using…

 This is what I mostly use for keeping up to date with Facebook and Twitter updates and news feeds.